With all the difficulties that confront the players of wheelchair tennis, we find them in love with the sport. So, what are the basics of this game?

-In wheelchair tennis, we have some differences compared to able-bodied tennis, whether in the players, or the equipment, or the rules.
+In wheelchair tennis, we have some differences compared to able-bodied tennis, whether in the players, the equipment, or the rules.
 So, it’s important for you to take a look at these dissimilarities.

-We also have a serve, which obviously you can throw the ball up, and you’re going to hit the ball diagonally on the cross-court service box.
+We also have a serve, in which obviously you can throw the ball up, and you’re going to hit the ball diagonally on the cross-court service box.

 And occasionally you’ll hit those shots during a regular match, as well as during the rallies.
 Sometimes you’ve got to lean, sometimes you’re out of position, sometimes your wheelchair gets in the way.